rparnas/ry-docs/sw-guide.md

-# IT Guide
+# Program Guide

 ## Purpose
-This document lists useful resources for computer maintenance.
+This document is a list of go-to software for various purposes.

 ## Antivirus
 * [AdwCleaner](https://www.malwarebytes.com/adwcleaner/)